 Babcock State Park is one of the coolest parks I have been in.
 In a very small space you will have an outstanding array of variety in river, waterfall, landscape, and antique grist mill.
 Even the ranger station there is a cool construction.
 You'll spend a lot of time here and it is one of the most photographed places in West Virginia.
 Quite a popular place.
 If you are needing a place to vacation, you could definitely do worse than Babcock.
 They have cabin rentals and camping as well.
+Here's a .pdf map of the park.

 Located in Fayette County in south central West Virginia, Babcock State Park is easily accessible from Beckley and points south by following US 19 north.